 Malinda Schmiechen

-Malinda Schmiechen is a licensed to practice law in Minnesota and has been dedicated to improving the lives of people born outside the United States for over twenty years.
+Malinda Schmiechen is licensed to practice law in Minnesota and has been dedicated to improving the lives of people born outside the United States for over twenty years.
 Malinda understands the stress and strain of living outside your home country and traveling abroad because she lived in the former Yugoslavia and Poland and has visited countries in Africa, Central America, Asia and Europe.

 Education